-How does nature works and how can we use it?
+How does nature work?
+How can we use its concepts?
 By making models and formulating natural laws, we can describe and predict the natural world.
-It leads to experimental research and practical applications.

 'I had to write a research proposal as part of a Master's in Nanoscience.
 I submitted the proposal to NWO and they gave me a grant for my research!